 The Company's decisions regarding compensation of its Chief Executive Officer are guided by the same policies and considerations that govern compensation of the Company's other executive officers.
-Mr. Ennen's salary in 1996 was set at a level that the Committee, after consideration of Mr. Ennen's and Mr. Mitchell's recommendations, determined was appropriate in light of the Company's superior performance in 1995.
-At Mr. Ennen's recommendation and request, no bonus was paid to Mr. Ennen in 1996.
+Mr. Ennen's salary in 1997 was set at a level that the Committee, after consideration of Mr. Ennen's and Mr. Mitchell's recommendations, determined was appropriate in light of the Company's superior performance in 1996.
+Mr. Baty's salary was set at a level that the Committee, after consideration of Mr. Ennen's recommendation, determined was appropriate in light of the Company's performance and to make his salary comparable to the previous Chief Executive Officer.